 Evaporative Emission Control (EVAP) System: An EVAP system has many plastic hoses and lines that can get brittle and break over time.
 This causes various leaks, usually very small and hard to trace.
 Finding a leak is best by testing the whole system with a smoke machine.
 Codes: P0456 Check Engine - Small EVAP Leak

-PCV Valve: Older Lincolns that have V8 Modular engine can suffer from an engine running extremely rough on idle and low speeds, or even stalling.
+PCV Valve: Older Lincolns that have V8 Modular engines can suffer from an engine running extremely rough on idle and low speeds, or even stalling.
 If this is combined with code-combo P2195, P2197, P0171, and P0174 combo, it is almost certainly caused by a large vacuum leak.
 The first thing to check is PCV valves and hoses, as they tend to break, causing a sudden vacuum leak.
-Use either smoke generating machine or carb cleaner to pin-point the leak.
+Use either smoke generating machine or a carb cleaner to pinpoint the leak.